uikit/uikit-site/docs/pages/leader.md

 ## Usage

-To apply this component, add the `uk-leader` attribute to the left element.
+To apply this component, add the `uk-leader` attribute to the element on the left.
 A line of characters, by default dots, will then fill the remaining space between the item and its adjacent element.

 ```html
 <div uk-leader></div>